SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 Those structures and assumptions can be placed directly on SDF in the form $$m_{t+1} = f(data, parameter)$$.

-Asset pricing models are then summarized in these two equations.
+Asset pricing models are then summarized in following two equations.
 The first equation sets the empirical representation and common language that we hope to keep invariant across security markets and perspectives.
 With this prerequisite in place, we can unleash our imagination in economic reasoning with the second equation, while still maintaining a comparable language.

 $$
 \begin{aligned}